xqwtxon/xqwtxon/README.md

 </details>

+- **Chess**: is a board game played between two players.
+It is sometimes called Western chess or international chess to distinguish it from related games such as xiangqi and shogi. ♟️

 <details>
    <summary><b>Chest</b></summary>

    ## Chess
+   - It's your turn to play!
+Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.
       - This is an open chess tournament where ANYONE can play.
 That's the fun part.
-   - It's your turn to play!
-Move a <!-- BEGIN TURN -->white<!-- END TURN --> piece.

 <!-- BEGIN CHESS BOARD -->
 |   | A | B | C | D | E | F | G | H |   |
 |---|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|